acodercat/acodercat/README.md

 ---

 ### What I'm Focused On

+I’m very keen on anything related to computers and technology.

 - 🚀 I'm exploring LLM application development to build smarter AI-driven solutions.
 - 💻 I'm currently using languages at work: Python, JavaScript, TypeScript, Rust.